vivek-vishwanath/xv6/README.md

 please thoroughly test your implementation.

 On Gradescope you will find two assignments:
-- Lab 3 - Checkpoint 1
+- Lab 3 - Checkpoint
-- Lab 3 - Checkpoint 2
+- Lab 3

-Your final Lab 3 score is equal to the score you get for checkpoint 2 (autograded + hand-graded).
+Your final Lab 3 score is equal to the score you get for the Lab 3 assignment (autograded + hand-graded).
-This means that you can continue working on checkpoint 1 after the due date.
-If you are able to pass all the autograder tests for checkpoint 1 by the due date, **five bonus points** will be added to your final Lab 3 score.
+This means that you can continue working on the checkpoint tests after the due date.
+If you are able to pass all the autograder tests in the checkpoint by the due date, **five bonus points** will be added to your final Lab 3 score.

 ## Hand Grading
 Similar to lab 2, there is a hand graded section of the lab.
 We will check for